jadend-r/ResizableArrayList/README.md

 # ResizableArrayList
 ArrayList implemented in Java.
-Resize behavior utilizes chain of nodes of fixed array length, rather than copying to a new resized array.
+Growth policy utilizes chain of nodes of fixed array length, rather than copying to a new resized array.